Place cell: Movement inputs

 Grid and place cells contribute to path integration, a process which sums the vectors of distance and direction travelled from a start point to estimate current position.

 Movement can also be an important spatial cue.
 Mice use their self-motion information to determine how far and in which direction they have travelled, a process called path integration.
 This is especially the case in the absence of continuous sensory inputs.
 For example, in an environment with a lack of visuospatial inputs, an animal might search for the environment edge using touch, and discern location based on the distance of its movement from that edge.
 Path integration is largely aided by grid cells, which are a type of neuron in the entorhinal cortex that relay information to place cells in the hippocampus.
 Grid cells establish a grid representation of a location, so that during movement place cells can fire according to their new location while orienting according to the reference grid of their external environment.

 Episodic memory

+The firing field is a specific location in the external environment where a spatial coding neuron (place cells, grid cells, etc.) becomes active.

 Place cells play an important role in episodic memory.
 One important aspect of episodic memory is the spatial context in which the event occurred.
 Hippocampal place cells have stable firing patterns even when cues from a location are removed and specific place fields begin firing when exposed to signals or a subset of signals from a previous location.
 This suggests that place cells provide the spatial context for a memory by recalling the neural representation of the environment in which the memory occurred.
 By establishing spatial context, place cells play a role in completing memory patterns.
 Furthermore, place cells are able to maintain a spatial representation of one location while recalling the neural map of a separate location, effectively differentiating between present experience and past memory.
 Place cells are therefore considered to demonstrate both pattern completion and pattern separation qualities.